 The penalties for driving without insurance in states where it’s required range from a ticket to jail time.
-Even if you have insurance, you could still be breaking the law if you don’t have the right amount of coverage.
-Don’t risk getting a penalty that could cost you money, time, or your driving privileges.

 In addition to the liability protection required by your state, there is a wide range of optional car insurance coverage that drivers should at least consider.
 You can get comprehensive coverage for multiple kinds of car damage: vandalism, theft, flooding, hail, or wildlife on the road, for example.
 Or you can get collision coverage for damage to your own vehicle caused by an accident.